Before the puppies are born

 When the puppies are born

 Assuming everything will go according to plan and there will be a litter of lovely puppies, we will contact everyone on the waiting-list within a few days after the birth.
-Based on preference for sex we will tell you if there’s a puppy for you or not – which one remains to be seen.
+Based on preference for sex we will tell you if there are enough puppies born.
+Which of the pups may eventualy be your puppy remains to be seen.

 For the first 2 weeks at least we will not have visitors, to ensure mom and babies some peace and quiet.
 Although peace and quiet is important, we will be kept very busy with the new litter including doing the ‘Early Neurological Stimulation’ excersizes.